24

-Imagine relaxing in a cozy hot tub filled with 40℃ waters, sipping a cold glass of bubbles, and gazing out over the water with the city as a backdrop – sounds amazing, right?
+Imagine relaxing in a cozy hot tub filled with 40℃ water, sipping a cold glass of bubbles, and gazing out over the water with the city as a backdrop.
+Sounds amazing, right?
 Then don’t miss a visit to Hottub Copenhagen!
 Recharge in the hot tubs, cool off in the cold tub, and warm back up in the sauna.

 Before or after your hot tub experience, take time to explore Refshaleøen, an artificial island with a vibe unlike anywhere else in Copenhagen.
-Discover art galleries, bars, cafés, and the popular Reffen Street Food, all set in an industrial, raw environment.
+Discover art galleries, bars, cafés, and the popular Reffen Street Food, all set in an industrial and raw environment.

 Address: Refshalevej 325

-Getting there: Hop off at stop 34 on Stromma’s Hop On-Hop Off buses
+Getting there: Hop off at stop 34 - Street Food/Reffen on Stromma’s Hop On-Hop Off buses

 You can also walk from the city center along the waterfront, which takes about 35 minutes